symmetrics/mrg_invoice_payment/doc/README-EN.txt

-       2. (1) Set "Activated" on "yes", enter a title (if not yet available), the 	order status to which the order should switch after the payment method had been selected, and select the customer groups for whom this payment method
-           in the order process.
+       2. (1) Set "Activated" on "yes", enter a title (if not yet available), the 	order status to which the order should switch after the payment method had been selected, and select the customer groups for whom this payment method is made in the order process.
           (2) Go to frontend and buy a product.
 Check if one can select this payment method in the order process.